sharp30/Stealer-Unicorns/README.md

 # Unicorn Stealer
 A Trojan stealer, acts like a unicorns game.

-*The project was done during applying to a CyberSecurity company.
+<i> The project was done during applying to a CyberSecurity company. <i>

 ## Stealing ##